WMHC Code of Conduct

 • For transparency’s sake, if you are referring to someone within your group practice, please say that so as to make clear any perceived conflict of interest.

-Receiving Referral Suggestions Based on Your Referral Request
+Receiving Provider Suggestions Based on Your Provider Request

-• You are responsible for vetting referrals that you receive.
+• You are responsible for vetting the providers that are recommended to you.

-Questions or Concerns About a Referral or Email
+Questions or Concerns About a provider request or Email

 • If an email through the WMHC systems seems inappropriate in some way, you can flag it by clicking on the “Flag” button at the bottom of the email, which will alert us to the email in question.
 Please do not click on the Spam button in your email system, as it will prevent you from receiving future WMHC emails.